 Asking about hobbies in Spanish and expressing dislikes

-In order to ask about the hobbies that another person likes to do in Spanish, you can use ¿Te gusta + hobby or hobbies in Spanish?.
+In order to ask about the hobbies that another person likes to do in Spanish, you can use simple SI/NO questions like ¿Te gusta + hobby or hobbies in Spanish?.
 Most likely, the answer to this question will follow the structure of the sentences above.
 As for expressing dislikes in Spanish, you simply need to place the word NO before the direct object pronoun e.g. “NO me gusta cantar” and “(A mí) No me gusta leer libros”.
 Here are some examples asking about hobbies in Spanish.

 ¿Te gusta nadar? – Si